Swiatlomost/TheThing4/README.md

 - `sessions/` - create one file per Orin task using the provided template.

 ## How To Use It
-- Run `python scripts/validate-agent-sync.py` before starting new work.
+- Run `python scripts/validate-agent-sync.py` (VS Code task: `Validate Pre-Session Checklist`) before starting new work.
-- Start from a short PDCA using `docs/templates/pdca-template.md` before flipping any task to `in_progress`.
+- Start from a short PDCA using `docs/templates/pdca-template.md` (link it inside your `log.md`) before flipping any task to `in_progress`.
 - Start a new topic by talking to `[AGENT::MIRA]`, who will prepare a brief for Orin.
 - Keep `log.md` entries short (date, observation, decision, next step).
 - Update `task.json` and `agents/status.json` together to avoid drift.